KerryMaths/weatherApp/README.md

 ## Description

+This a single page Angular app, created using custom directives.
-This app should display the weather forecast, based on your location.
+The app should display the weather forecast, based on your location.
 The data will be based on [openweathermap](http://openweathermap.org/)

 ## Instruction